 Because of these security holes, FTP support is dropping.
 A range of different replacement options have come onto the market, including SFTP, HTTPS, AS2, and FTPS.
 As of 2020, Google Chrome switches off FTP by default, and Firefox has removed FTP from its code.
 So, if you’re still using FTP servers for important business functions, it may be a good time to look for an alternative.
 Now, let’s look at one of these FTP replacements—SFTP—in a little more detail.

 If you’ve been researching FTP, you’ll probably have encountered the term “SFTP” at some point.
 So, what is SFTP?
 Essentially, SFTP (also known as the SSH File Transfer Protocol) is a separate protocol that works over the Secure Shell (SSH) data stream to provide a higher level of protection when you’re transferring files.
 Unlike FTP clients, which use port number 21, SFTP uses port number 22.
 Because FTP is an insecure protocol, SFTP is often preferable, as it provides underlying security features and offers the ability to piggyback on an SSH connection.

 How can Dropbox be used in place of an FTP server?

-So, what is FTP?
-Well, while FTP is an effective way to transfer files, it’s somewhat outdated and has been surpassed by some of the other network protocols, such as SFTP as a service, that are now available.
-Moreover, Dropbox could offer an effective file sharing solution for businesses looking for a way to quickly and easily transfer a large file or collection of files.
+FTP is an effective way to transfer files, but it’s somewhat outdated and has been surpassed by some other network protocols that are now available, such as SFTP as a service.
+Or, stop worrying and get Dropbox, which offers an effective file sharing solution for businesses looking to quickly and easily transfer a large file or collection of files.